 Anchor Sites | South Central MIRECC

-The South Central MIRECC was funded in 1998 and encompasses all or parts of four states: Arkansas, Louisiana, Mississippi, and Texas.
-The Center has anchor sites at three medical centers in Houston, Little Rock, and New Orleans.
-It is closely aligned with the VISN 16 Mental Health Product Line, which oversees the delivery of mental health care and the facility Mental Health Directors.
+The South Central MIRECC was funded in 1998 and services Arkansas, Louisiana, Mississippi, and Texas.
+We have anchor sites at VA Medical Centers in Houston, Little Rock, and New Orleans.
+We work closely with the VISN 16 Mental Health Product Line, which oversees the delivery of mental health care to VA facilities in the region.

 Michael E. DeBakey VA Medical Center (MEDVAMC) provides health care to more than 120,000 Veterans in southeast Texas.
-This state-of-the-art health care facility offers primary, secondary and tertiary care on a 118-acre campus with 319 inpatient beds, a 40-bed Spinal Cord Injury Center and a 120-bed transitional care unit for long-term care.
+MEDVAMC offers primary, secondary and tertiary care on a 118-acre campus.
+It has 319 inpatient beds, a 40-bed Spinal Cord Injury Center and a 120-bed transitional care unit for long-term care.
 Approximately 3,500 health care professionals work at MEDVAMC providing high quality care and services.